 Also — whether your piece is evergreen or topical, you need to know how to write interesting articles!

-Examples of Evergreen Content – and Some Popular Quips and Tips Articles
+4 Examples of Evergreen Content on my Quips and Tips Blogs

-On Quips and Tips for Achieving Your Goals, a popular blog post is How to Let Go of Someone You Love – it has over 265 comments and is still going strong.
+2. Articles about relationships.
+On Quips and Tips for Achieving Your Goals, a popular blog post is How to Let Go of Someone You Love – it has over 1,000 comments and is still going strong.
 Again, it’ll probably always be in my top five or ten posts because people are always breaking up and looking for ways to get over lost love.
 And, a strong, popular blog post gets stronger and more popular over time.

-I’m also the Feature Writer at Suite101; my most popular article there is Psychological Disorders – it gets more than 5,000 hits a week.
+4. Articles about psychology and human behavior.
+When I was the Feature Writer at Suite101; my most popular article was Psychological Disorders — it gets more than 5,000 hits a week.
 I wrote it two years ago, which highlights the importance of the long tail in blogging!
 Some content just gets more and more popular as time goes by.

 And, don’t forget that you can combine the different types of evergreen content and categories!
 How to Write Relationship Articles for Websites is an excellent example, if I do say so myself 🙂